How to Stop Your Puppy from Whining in the Crate

 cute aussie puppy in the crate with blue eyes lying down

-It’s time to check some emails, take a shower, or put the kids down for bed.
+It’s time to check some emails, take a shower, or put the kids to bed.
 You lead your puppy into the crate, gently close the door, and immediately, your puppy starts barking and whining.
 This lasts for what feels like forever.
 You don’t want to open the crate and reward the behavior, but you want to be sure your puppy isn’t stressed out or in need of something.
-So what do you do to get your puppy to stop whining?
+In this blog we will discuss how to stop your puppy from whining in the crate.

 Pug and another little dog in crates together looking cute